📊 Educational backtesting tool · Historical NSE data (Dec 2006–Dec 2025) · Not investment advice · Terms & Privacy

 NSE India — 19-Year Backtest

-The strategy is pre-loaded below.
+This study's parameters are pre-loaded below for replication purposes.
 Click Run Backtest to verify the results yourself.

 19.43%